 As I was thinking about the tea, the idea of cooking the apples in it to pick up some extra flavor came to mind in addition to serving it with the cheesecake bars because the flavors fit together so well with both the tea and the cheesecake.
 The recipe itself is based on one of my most popular recipes on Mildly Meandering for cheesecake bars but with a bit of a fall twist – I added apple cider right into the cheesecake, cooked the apples down in the apple cider tea, and added a swirl of homemade caramel sauce through it.

 Now this recipe is great because it is so easy to make and it makes a pretty big batch of about 15 pieces or the recipe can be cut in half and cooked in an 8″x8″ pan.
+I usually opt for the half batch but both work.
 I love how it tastes just like fall in a bar!

 Can’t get enough of this apple cider cheesecake bars recipe?
 Try these other recipes!